 Small Watershed Action Plan (SWAP)

-A small watershed action plan (SWAP) for the Bird River watershed is beginning development.
+A small watershed action plan (SWAP) for the Bird River watershed is being developed.
 This planning area includes the communities of White Marsh, Perry Hall and Chase.
 For more information, contact Nathan Forand at firstname.lastname@example.org.

 Watershed Management Plan